intel/nauta/docs/user-guide/actions/mount.md

 ## Returns

-This command returns another command that can be used to mount a client's folders on his/her local machine.
-It also shows what command should be used to unmount client's folder after it is not longer needed.
+This command returns another command that can be used to mount a client's folders on a user's local machine.
+It also shows what command should be used to unmount client's folder after it is no longer needed.

 ## list Subcommand